-- Establish communication channels with the elected leader of each Indian Tribe and the appointed leadership for health services for each Indian Tribe.
-The AHCCCS Administration recognizes that a standing goal of working with Indian Tribes is to increase their knowledge and understanding of AHCCCS programs and policies. - Seek timely consultation with Indian Tribes to discuss potential changes to high-level policy that would have a significant impact on Indian Tribes. - Allow for consultation with Indian Tribes in the development of new policy with substantial Tribal implications, including State Plan Amendments and Waiver proposals. - Coordinate within the Agency to ensure consistent application of the Tribal Consultation Policy.
+- 1) Establish communication channels with the elected leader of each Indian Tribe and the appointed leadership for health services for each Indian Tribe .
+The AHCCCS Administration recognizes that a standing goal of working with Indian Tribes is to increase their knowledge and understanding of AHCCCS programs and policies. - 2) Seek timely consultation with Indian Tribes to discuss potential changes to highlevel policy that would have a significant impact on Indian Tribes. - 3) Allow for consultation with Indian Tribes in the development of new policy with substantial Tribal implications, including State Plan Amendments and Waiver proposals.